rsta2/circle/README.md

 * CExceptionHandler: Generates a stack-trace and a panic message if an abort exception occurs.
 * CInterruptSystem: Connecting to interrupts, an interrupt handler will be called on interrupt.
 * CTimer: Supports an uptime clock, kernel timers and a calibrated delay loop.

+In Step 5 the following C++ classes were added to the Circle USB library in the lib/usb/ subdirectory:

+* CDWHCIDevice: USB host controller interface (HCI) driver for Raspberry Pi.
+* CUSBHostController: Base class of CDWHCIDevice, some basic functions for host controllers.
+* CDWHCITransferStageData: Holds all the data needed for a transfer stage on one HCI channel.
+* CDWHCIRegister: Supporting class for CDWHCIDevice, encapsulates a register of the HCI.
+* CDWHCIFrameScheduler: Base class for a simple micro frame scheduler (not used so far but required to compile).
+* CUSBDevice: Encapsulates a general USB device (basic device initialization, derived from CDevice).
+* CUSBEndpoint: Encapsulates an endpoint of an USB device (supports control, bulk and interrupt EPs).
+* CUSBRequest: A request to an USB device (URB).
+* CUSBConfigurationParser: Parses and validates an USB configuration descriptor.